MaJoseNG/OpenSeesDocumentation/source/user/manual/section/ReinforcedConcreteLayerMembraneSection01.rst

    $nConcLayer, integer, number of concrete layers
    $RSteelAtEachLayer, list int, a list of *nSteelLayer* nDMaterial reinforced steel tags to be assigned to each layer
    $concAtEachLayer, list int, a list of *nConcLayer* nDMaterial concrete tag to be assigned to each layer
-   $Thicknesses, list float, a list of *nConcLayer* concrete layer thicknesses
+   $Thicknesses, list float, a list of *nConcLayer* concrete layers thicknesses
    $ecr, float, strain at tension cracking of the concrete (optional: default = 0.00008)
    $ec, float, strain at the compression strength of the concrete (optional: default = -0.002)